 $ sudo vagrant ssh

-you will get the ssh details while the Vagrant Box is being setup (refer to screenshot above).
+you will get the ssh details while creating Vagrant Boxes (refer to screenshot above).

 To see the vagrant OS that has been built, you can open the virtual box & you will find it among the Virtual machines created in the VirtualBox.
 If you are not seeing your machines in VirtualBox, open virtualbox with sudo permissions & Vagrant Boxes should be there.